Nhlanhla-NM/AI_GOVERNMENT_PROMISE_TRACKING_SYSTEM-/README.md

 # Insights

--The President holds the highest concentration of goals, with 31.82% more assignments than other 13+ officials, indicating a centralized workload.
+- The President holds the highest concentration of goals, with 31.82% more assignments than other 13+ officials, indicating a centralized workload.

--The Economy sector dominates with 36.36% of total goals, making it the most prioritized sector compared to the 5 other sectors.
+- The Economy sector dominates with 36.36% of total goals, making it the most prioritized sector compared to the 5 other sectors.

--Goal updates range from September 2025 to April 2026, reflecting a 7-month monitoring period with unclear update consistency in some goals.
+- Goal updates range from September 2025 to April 2026, reflecting a 7-month monitoring period with unclear update consistency in some goals.

--59.09% of goals are currently in progress, suggesting active implementation, though completion rates remain at 22,73%.
+- 59.09% of goals are currently in progress, suggesting active implementation, though completion rates remain at 22,73%.

 # Recommendations

--Redistribute goals across officials to ensure balanced workload and improved efficiency.
+- Redistribute goals across officials to ensure balanced workload and improved efficiency.

--Maintain focus on key sectors while ensuring equitable sector representation.
+- Maintain focus on key sectors while ensuring equitable sector representation.

--Implement deadlines and milestone tracking for all goals.
+- Implement deadlines and milestone tracking for all goals.

 # Tools Used

--Google Sheets
+- Google Sheets

--Microsoft Power BI
+- Microsoft Power BI

--Make.com (AI Automation)
+- Make.com (AI Automation)

 # What this project shows
--Ability to build automated data workflows using AI tools
+- Ability to build automated data workflows using AI tools

--Skills in data capturing, collecting, cleaning, and structuring unstructured data for analysis
+- Skills in data capturing, collecting, cleaning, and structuring unstructured data for analysis

--Providing clear, effective insights and support data-driven decision-making
+- Providing clear, effective insights and support data-driven decision-making

--Experience applying data analytics in a real-world NGO context
+- Experience applying data analytics in a real-world NGO context